aldur/aldur.github.io/_posts/2025-06-26-yubikey-agent.md

 This way, I can implement separation of duties and can "decommission"[^decommission] each key independently.

-A few PRs in the `yubikey-agent` repositories support multiple keys and even different policies (touch, PIN).
+A few PRs in the `yubikey-agent` repository add support for multiple keys and even different policies (touch, PIN).
 Most try to develop a generic approach, while I only need to support two keys.
 So, I decided to scratch my own itch and implement a solution.

 Luckily, the agent is written in Go, is easy to understand.
 The